 to explore much further into the New World than we ever thought."

-As things stand the discovery of the second known pre-Columbian iron-processing site in the North Americas is, in and of itself, a really Big Deal.
+As things stand the discovery of a second known pre-Columbian iron-processing site in the North Americas would be, if definitely proven in and of itself, a really Big Deal.

 Point Rosee and Vinland

 Another intriguing find at Point Rosee was that of seeds of a type of butternut tree which is not held to have grown on the island of Newfoundland; thus hinting at southerly voyagings

 to milder climates in the Gulf of St. Lawrence.

 Seeds of the butternut tree have also been found at L'Anse aux Meadows!

 Moreover the name "Vinland" appears in the Norse Sagas in relation to the more southerly shores

 visited by Leif Eriksson.
 In some scholars' opinions "Vinland" is directly translatable from old Norse as "Wineland."
 Depending on the presence or absence of accent marks on